katur/dotfiles/osx_setup.md

 ```

 Edit ~/.homesick/repos/dotfiles/.git/config to use the ssh instead of http
-URL for connecting (can find this URL on Github)
+URL for connecting (can find this URL on Github).

 Create directory to hold the dotfiles that will be symlinked in ~: